otrv4/otrv4/notes/tor-dev-meeting-notes.md

 ### 3. Superencryption

 We talked about:
-  - Mixing in quantum-resistant key material during the KDF versus adding an extra layer of encryption
+  - Mixing in quantum-resistant key material versus adding an extra layer of encryption

 We decided that mixing in key material would achieve the same outcome and is simpler overall and is therefore preferable.